-- 1) Presser foot holder
+- (1) Presser foot holder

 - 2 Shank

 - 3 Pin

 The presser foot to be used with each stitch appears in the LCD.
-To select a stitch, refer to "Selecting stitching" (page 27).
-6 Slowly lower the presser foot lever so that the presser foot pin snaps into the shank in the presser foot holder.
+To select a stitch, refer to "Selecting a stitch" (page 28).
+Slowly lower the presser foot lever so that the presser foot pin snaps into the shank in the presser foot holder.

-- 1 Presser foot lever
+- (1) Presser foot lever

 - ▶ The presser foot is attached.

 - Raise the presser foot lever to check that the presser foot is securely attached.